eddie-thp/SimpleTodo/README.md

 The following **additional** features are implemented:

-* [ X ] Prevent user from adding empty items when clicking on add in the MainActivity
+* [x] Prevent user from adding empty items when clicking on add in the MainActivity
-* [ X ] Delete item if receives an empty text from the EditItemActivity
+* [x] Delete item if receives an empty text from the EditItemActivity

 ## Video Walkthrough